dogrdon/dogrdon.github.io/_drafts/suggested_content.markdown

 - would want to analyze how these services differ between each other and how they themselves change over time
 - ontology of suggested content
 - how it makes web pages bloated (way to visualize)

-### Some main challenges:

-The web is still not a great API, particularly for this use case.
-Because the scraper relies on pulling top n articles and then scraping the third party content from a sampling of those, it will stop working for sites where the layout has changed.
-Or they might drop an ad content provider.
-All of these things might be tested for and logged properly.
-But to some extent, it's not worth that much effort for an experiment like this.

-Sometimes they change their marketing strategy and the site begins to show the user overlays (subscribe to get this content, additional ads that users have to click off of to get to site content, etc.)

-In many ways PhantomJS is great, but it has issues.
-Namely that it might fail or suceed inconsistenly.
-I found that even though I had it running quite well and reliably on my laptop (with OSX), it was much less reliable when run on an Ubuntu server running the exact same version of everything in the script.

-### Where to next?

-#### PRESENTATION, INVITING OTHERS
 - An exhibit resource (gallery) drawing connections btw items.
 Ways to grab subjects or topic modeling for things (food, celebrities, health, crime, sex, sex)
 - A microcosm of the internet itself, the extreme end if "content".
 This is the distilled result of these companies best guess of what will draw attention.
 - "As a discourse, it's watching machines and reptilian minded marketing initiatives talking to sometime the interests of a specific user (cookies) or perhaps the basest desires of a composite sketch of your average web user."
 - probably have a little bit of analysis on what is already there (PT.2)
-- provide access to data

 So stay tuned for part 2, coming this summer.
-In the meantime, you can preview the analysis here: ____
+In the meantime, you can preview the analysis here: ____.
+And the data, refreshed nightly, may be accessed here.

 ### Notes